MegaMosquito/magritte/README.md

  $ mkdir /media/pi/my-disk
 ```

 Note that a mount point directory like this must exist before you use the `mount` command to mount your disk **partition** there.
 I emphasized partition there because you aren't mounting the disk, but instead you are mounting the partition.
-Parttitions appear in the `lsblk` output with **TYPE** "**part**".
+Partitions appear in the `lsblk` output with **TYPE** "**part**".
 In the above example, the disk is `/dev/sda` but the partition is `/dev/sda1`.
 Let's mount the partition now:

 ```
  $ mount /dev/sda1 /media/pi/my-disk